luigisaetta/llamaindex_oracle/README.md

 ## Loading data
 * You can use [create_save_embeddings](./create_save_embeddings.py) to load all the data in the Oracle DB schema.
 * You can launch it using the script [load_books](./load_books.sh).
-* The list of files to be loaded is specified in config.py
+* The list of files to be loaded is specified in the file config.py

 You need to have pdf files in the same directory.